Agricultural and Horticultural Sciences (Bachelor of Science)

 A pre-study internship before the start of the course is not required for admission.

-During your Bachelor's degree you must complete an internship of at least twelve weeks.
+During your Bachelor's degree you must complete an internship of at least eight weeks.
 The internship usually takes place during the lecture-free period and is composed as follows:

 Agricultural Economics Internship